Momentum-Free/sledgehammer-bot-docs/docs/commands/nameban.md

     type: String

-    description: User's name to ban.
+    description: User's name to ban

 **reason\***

     type: String

-    description: Reason to ban the users for.
+    description: Reason to ban the users for

 **regex**

     type: Boolean

-    description: Use the name parameter as a Regex expression.
+    description: Use the name parameter as a Regex expression

     default: False